 Many pet supplements can be helpful but they can also be used without any real effect or even have some unwanted consequences and many side effects.
 Nine times out of ten, your dog does not need any supplements, especially muscle builders.

 Before you start giving your dog muscle builders or any other supplements or vitamins, discuss this with your vet and get his advice and approval.

 Beware of possible side effects

 Pet supplements, including a muscle builder for dogs, are made of synthetic ingredients, and not real vitamins and nutrients which can only come from regular food.
 That is why supplementation of any kind needs to be done with extreme caution to avoid any dangerous side effects.

 For example, vitamin A can be toxic when taken in large amounts.
-Over-supplementation of vitamin A is not something for pet owners to worry when it's naturally and through a normal diet, but it is a real possibility with synthetic vitamins.
+Over-supplementation of vitamin A is not something for pet owners to worry about when it's natural and through a normal diet, but it is a real possibility with synthetic vitamins.

 Feed Your Dog Properly